-Therefore, after considering the scope of respondent's acts of admitted misconduct, all of the mitigating and aggravating circumstances and the relevant case law, the court concludes that the imposition of a one-year actual suspension with appropriate conditions is warranted.
-In particular, as conditions of probation, the court is recommending that respondent be required to make restitution to his former clients.
+Therefore, after considering the scope of respondent's acts of misconduct, all of the mitigating and aggravating circumstances and the relevant case law, the court concludes that the imposition of a lengthy period of actual suspension with appropriate conditions is warranted.
+In particular, as conditions of probation, the court is recommending that respondent be required to continue with his counseling and to make restitution to his former clients.